 - BigFix Maintenance Guide (this document).
 A set of configuration and maintenance recommendations for BigFix. - BigFix Capacity Planning.
-A set of capacity planning and configuration recommendations for BigFix. - MX Performance Toolkit for BigFix.
+A set of capacity planning and configuration recommendations for BigFix. - BigFix Non-Functional Requirements: A Checklist Approach A set of guidelines and recommendations for BigFix performance and security. - MX Performance Toolkit for BigFix.
 A set of tools and performance management approaches for BigFix.

-Note: While maintenance recommendations are intended to be general purpose, this document is best oriented towards BigFix Version 10.0 onwards, and is generally relevant for version 9.5 as well.
+Note: While maintenance recommendations are intended to be general purpose, this document is best oriented towards BigFix Version 11.0 onwards.
+It is generally relevant for versions 9.5 and 10.x as well.
 In addition, a number of references are provided in the References section.
 These papers are highly recommended for readers who want detailed knowledge of BigFix server configuration, architecture, and capacity planning.